 The MSHCP does not identify any covered or special-status mammalian species as potentially occurring within the project site.
-The only mammalian species detected during the field investigation was pocket gopher (Thomomys bottae).
-Common mammalian species that could be expected to occur include coyote (Canis latrans), possum (Didelphis virginiana), and raccoon (Procyon lotor).
-Due to the nature and frequency of routine anthropogenic disturbances associated with adjacent roadways and development, no bats are expected to roost in on-site trees.
+The site provides suitable foraging and cover habitat for mammalian species adapted to degraded conditions and routine anthropogenic disturbance.
+Mammalian species detected include California ground squirrel (Otospermophilus beecheyii) and domestic dog (Canis lupus familiaris).
+Other common mammalian species that could be expected to occur include possum (Didelphis virginiana) and raccoon (Procyon lotor).